‘Today we are the victors and our children are the heroes,’ Family reacts to guilty verdict in 2018 triple murder

 Luis Perez was found guilty on three counts of first-degree murder and two counts of assault in connection with the deaths of two of his ex-roommates and a woman who gave him the gun he used in the two other killings.

-SPRINGFIELD, Mo. — Luis Perez, the man who was accused of shooting and killing three people in Springfield in 2018 was found guilty on three counts of first-degree murder and two counts of assault Wednesday.
+SPRINGFIELD, Mo. — Luis Perez, the man who was accused of shooting and killing three people in Springfield in 2018 was found guilty on three counts of first-degree murder and two counts of assault on Oct.
+26.

 A bench trial was held for Perez in Greene County with Judge Thomas Mountjoy presiding.
 Perez is scheduled to be sentenced on January 6, 2023.

-Note: UPDATE (1/5/23): Sentencing is set for 1:45 p.m.
-Friday, Jan.
-6, for a man convicted of murdering three people in Springfield in 2018.